 In particular, if you do not provide the information VCCH requests in order to make or to progress an application for social housing, then VCCH may be unable to make the application on your behalf and may be unable to respond to requests for information from VHR or other agencies.

 Further, we reserve the right to request your identity from you in certain circumstances, and to verify your identity if we consider that it is appropriate or reasonable for us to do so.
 For example, when you request that we provide certain services to you, we may need to identify you in order to liaise with other service providers and with Government agencies in relation to the services we provide to you and the services provided to you by other service providers and by Government agencies.

-Additionally, when you request access to or correction of personal information we hold about you, or when you wish to make a complaint to us about the manner in which we have handled your personal information, we will request your name and contact details in order to facilitate our response to your request or complaint.
-We reserve the right to verify your identity against the information we hold about you.
+Additionally, when you request access to or correction of personal information we hold about you, or when you wish to make a complaint to us about the manner in which we have handled your personal information, we reserve the right to request your identity and contact details to assist us to fulfil your request or to investigate and respond to your complaint.

-VCV only collects personal information using lawful means.
-VCV may collect personal information about an individual from a variety of sources using a variety of means, including:
+In addition to the foregoing methods of collection, we may collect personal information about you from a variety of sources using a variety of means, including:

 - a form (either physical or online) that is completed and submitted to us;